powsybl/powsybl.github.io/pages/documentation/grid/formats/cim-cgmes.md

 If the CGMES `Switch` has its ends in different voltage levels inside the same IGM, it is mapped to a [`Switch`](../model/index.md#breakerswitch) but the voltage levels, and potentially the substations, that contain its ends are merged: they are mapped to only one voltage level and/or substation.
 The created PowSyBl `Switch` has its attributes defined as described above.

-If the `Switch` has one side inside the boundary area and the other outside the boundary area, the importer checks if another linking equipment is linked to the same CGMES [`TopologicalNode`](#TopologicalNode) in the boundary area.
+If the `Switch` has one side inside the boundary area and the other outside the boundary area, the importer checks if another linking device is linked to the same CGMES [`TopologicalNode`](#TopologicalNode) in the boundary area.
-- If there is no other linking equipment linked to this `TopologicalNode`, it is mapped to a PowSyBl [`DanglingLine`](../model/index.md#dangling-line).
+- If there is no other linking device linked to this `TopologicalNode`, it is mapped to a PowSyBl [`DanglingLine`](../model/index.md#dangling-line).
-- If there are one or more other linking equipment linked to this `TopologicalNode` and they all are in the same `SubGeographicalRegion`, they are all mapped to PowSyBl [`DanglingLines`](../model/index.md#dangling-line).
+- If there are one or more other linking devices linked to this `TopologicalNode` and they all are in the same `SubGeographicalRegion`, they are all mapped to PowSyBl [`DanglingLines`](../model/index.md#dangling-line).
-- If there is exactly one other linking equipment linked to this `TopologicalNode` in another `SubGeographicalRegion`, they are both mapped to PowSybl [`HalfLines`](../model/index.md#half-line), part of the same PowSyBl [`TieLine`](../model/index.md#tie-line).
+- If there is exactly one other linking device linked to this `TopologicalNode` in another `SubGeographicalRegion`, they are both mapped to PowSybl [`HalfLines`](../model/index.md#half-line), part of the same PowSyBl [`TieLine`](../model/index.md#tie-line).
-- If there are two or more other linking equipments linked to this `TopologicalNode` in different `SubGeographicalRegions`:
+- If there are two or more other linking devices linked to this `TopologicalNode` in different `SubGeographicalRegions`:
-  - If there are only two linking equipment with their boundary terminal connected **and** in different `SubGeographicalRegion`, they are both mapped to PowSyBl [`HalfLines`](../model/index.md#half-line), part of the same PowSyBl [`TieLine`](../model/index.md#tie-line) and all other `EquivalentBranches` are mapped to PowSyBl [`DanglingLines`](../model/index.md#dangling-line).
+  - If there are only two linking devices with their boundary terminal connected **and** in different `SubGeographicalRegion`, they are both mapped to PowSyBl [`HalfLines`](../model/index.md#half-line), part of the same PowSyBl [`TieLine`](../model/index.md#tie-line) and all other `EquivalentBranches` are mapped to PowSyBl [`DanglingLines`](../model/index.md#dangling-line).
   - Otherwise, they are all mapped to PowSyBl [`DanglingLines`](../model/index.md#dangling-line).

 If the CGMES `Switch` is mapped to a PowSyBl [`DanglingLine`](../model/index.md#dangling-line), its attributes are as described below: